 modification of the second type etc.

-assigned the state with the highest measured probability to the base.
+Now call-mods assigned the state with the highest measured probability to the base.

 Syntax for thresholds other than 50%